benja-opazo/dns-cloudflare-mpy/README.md

 ## Installation on ESP32

-Using mpremote, copy the files inside the src folder.
+Using `mpremote`, copy the files inside the src folder.
 The following code should work.

 ```bash
 cd src
 mpremote fs cp -r . :/
 ```

+Note that you need to have the virtual environment activated before running `mpremote` (with `uv sync`).

 ## Usage